Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">Fluorophores</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Corn-aptamer" target="_blank" style="color:#520049"><b>Corn aptamer</b></a></td>
         <td name="td2">DFHO</td>
-        <td name="td3">DFHO (3,5-difluoro-4-hydroxybenzylidene imidazolinone-2-oxime) is a Corn homologous ligand that fluoresces yellow upon excitation and is used to image RNA in living cells.</td>
+        <td name="td3">3,5-difluoro-4-hydroxybenzylidene imidazolinone-2-oxime (DFHO) is a Corn homologous ligand that fluoresces yellow upon excitation and is used to image RNA in living cells.
+It features a benzylidene imidazolinone core with fluorine and hydroxy functional groups, contributing to its unique chemical reactivity and properties.
+DFHO is known for its role in fluorescent imaging or as a molecular probe, taking advantage of its fluorescence characteristics and stability.
+The compound's structural modifications allow for tunable optical and electronic properties, making it valuable in areas such as bioimaging, photonics, and sensor development.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/28945233/" target="_blank" style="color:#520049"><b>2017</b> </a></td>
         <td name="td5"><a href="https://doi.org/10.2210/pdb5BJP/pdb" target="_blank" style="color:#520049"><b>5BJP</b></a><br><a href="https://www.rcsb.org/structure/5BJO" target="_blank" style="color:#520049"><b>5BJO</b></a></td>
       </tr>